microsoft/vscode-dev-containers/dev-containers/docker-in-docker-container/README.md

 # Docker in Docker Container

-When building an app that deploys into a container-based environment in production, you may want to sandbox your development using a dev container without sacrificing your ability build and deploy into separate Docker containers or take advantage of the [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) VS Code extension.
-This example illustrates how you can meet this need by using your local Docker Desktop installation from the `docker` CLI and [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) VS Code extension running inside a dev container.
+Dev containers can be useful for all types of applications including those that also deploy into a container based-environment.
+While you can directly build and run the application inside the dev container you create, you may also want to test it by deploying a built container image into your local Docker Desktop instance with out affecting your dev container.
+This example illustrates how you can do this by running Docker CLI commands and using the [Docker VS Code extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) right from inside your dev container.

 While this will run example will run without any changes on macOS and Linux, there are **extra steps for Windows**.